 A popular variety in Tyler is the "Knockout Rose" which is used by many gardeners for its easy maintenance.
 The City of Tyler also uses Knockout Roses in many of the landscaped street medians, such as those along South Broadway Avenue.

-A greenhouse full of flowering Poinsettas in the fall ...
+A greenhouse full of young plants in the spring ...
 Tyler Texas

 A highlight of each spring season in East Texas is the 10-mile long Tyler Azalea Trail guiding visitors through neighborhoods of quaint brick streets, historic homes, and residential gardens filled with blooming azaleas, dogwoods and tulips.